dachev/node-cld/README.md

 # CLD

 A straight port of the CLD (Compact Language Detector) library embedded in Google's Chromium browser.
-The library detects the language from provided UTF8 text.
+The library detects the language from provided Javascript string.
 It's implemented in C++, with very basic Node bindings.
 Original work by [Mike McCandless](http://code.google.com/p/chromium-compact-language-detector/)

 ## Installation